kenmaz/kenmaz.github.io/tesla-app/index.md

-# Tesla Controller
+# S3XY Key Fob

-Tesla Controller is a simple app for iPhone / Apple Watch to control your Tesla.
+S3XY Key Fob is a simple app for iPhone / Apple Watch to control your Tesla.
 From the app, you can lock and unlock the car, flash, horn, and open the flank.
 It also displays the battery level.

 ![スクリーンショット 2021-06-05 2 37 09](https://user-images.githubusercontent.com/46153/120841976-1d7eed80-c5a7-11eb-8ee9-13058a6405aa.png)